mnot/I-D/for-the-users/draft.md

 As explained above, there might be cases where the Working Group determines that there is potential for end user impact, but that it is the "least worst" option.
-These cases are encouraged to be documented (e.g., in Security Considerations).
+These cases are encouraged to be documented (e.g., in Security Considerations), to help contextualise the decision, warn deployers and users of potential problems, and encourage further protocol development to mitigate the risk.